Consensys/Mahuta/README.md

 Mahuta
 ======

-**Mahuta** is a search engine opensource tool aiming to collect, store and index data on the IPFS network.
+**Mahuta** (formerly known as IPFS-Store) is a search engine opensource tool aiming to collect, store and index data on the IPFS network.
 This is a convenient solution for any applications requiring content discovery (conditional queries or full text search with fuzziness) in a set of IPFS files.
 This service also offers extra-features for you IPFS environment such as multi-pinning (replication), smart contract event listening (wip).

 Mahuta can be deployed as a simple, scalable and configurable API and comes with client libraries (Java, JavaScript) to easily integrate it in an application.

 A request requires the following the information:

-    a payload (JSON or multipart file) - stored on IPFS some metadata (index fields) - indexed on a search engine alongside the payload IPFS hash
+- a payload (JSON or multipart file) - stored on IPFS
+- some metadata (index fields) - indexed on a search engine alongside the payload IPFS hash

 [![Mahuta.jpg](https://api.beta.kauri.io:443/ipfs/QmPznCZDvzmEun5qstBQyyLEDfDFqbhuS24Pgsixy1eSnP)](https://postimg.cc/image/mziklo4b1/)